Proactive Decision Support

 Insights

-1. We learned that combining both the 'Coverage View' and 'Asset Route' view was not overwhelming the user.
+1. I learned that combining both the 'Coverage View' and 'Asset Route' view was not overwhelming the user.

 2. Actually, it proved to be more helpful, because users conveyed that seeing both the operation and the assets at the same time provided the additional context for the assignment of the asset in specific EEZ zones.